Things to Consider Before Gifting a Drone This Christmas

 1. Think About the Rules and Regulations

 Keep the drone at least 150 feet away from structures, roads, or pedestrians.
 Operating a drone within five miles of an airport, inside a regulated airspace, near an emergency or rescue activity, within a national park, or above a stadium is illegal.
 Investigating potential fly zones in advance is crucial in case there are any short-term limitations due to inclement weather or security concerns.
-Finding a place to fly a drone that is both legal and safe doesn’t have to be difficult, thanks to the wealth of resources accessible online.
+Finding a place to fly a drone that is both legal and safe doesn’t have to be difficult, thanks to the wealth of online resources available.

 2. Consider the Location Before Gifting a Drone

 Keep the drone at least 150 feet away from structures, roads, or pedestrians.
 Operating a drone within five miles of an airport, inside a regulated airspace, near an emergency or rescue activity, within a national park, or above a stadium is illegal.
 Investigating potential fly zones in advance is crucial in case there are any short-term limitations due to inclement weather or security concerns.
-Finding a place to fly a drone that is both legal and safe doesn’t have to be difficult, thanks to the wealth of resources accessible online.
+Finding a place to fly a drone that is both legal and safe doesn’t have to be difficult, thanks to the wealth of online resources available.

 3. Understand the Different Types of Drones

-One of the trickiest things about buying a drone as a Christmas present if you’re not a drone enthusiast yourself is deciding which drone is best.
+One of the trickiest things about buying a drone as a Christmas present, if you’re not a drone enthusiast yourself, is deciding which drone is best.
 There are numerous types of drones, but we will attempt to summarize them in simple terms:

 • Ready-to-fly (RTF).
 These are practically airworthy right out of the box.
 All you need to do is charge the batteries and attach the propellers; you are ready.